This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Sadly we had so much rain during our time in Texas Hill Country that we didn’t see too many sunsets.

-The highlight of New Braunfels are the two rivers, Guadalupe and the Comal.
+The highlight of New Braunfels is the two rivers, Guadalupe and the Comal.

 Both offer a wide variety of water activities – in the right season.
 This is a thing to do in New Braunfels if you are visiting in the warmer months.